k8ssandra/k8ssandra/docs/content/en/docs/topics/restore-a-backup/_index.md

 libcloud.common.types.LibcloudError: <LibcloudError in <class 'libcloud.storage.drivers.s3.S3StorageDriver'> 'This bucket is located in a different region.
 Please use the correct driver.
 Bucket region "us-east-2", used region "us-east-1".'>
 ```

-The solution is easy - for S3 buckets, specify the correct region in a values file that you'll reference in the K8ssandra install or upgrade; see the section below.
+The solution is easy - for Amazon S3 buckets, specify the correct region in a values file that you'll reference in the K8ssandra install or upgrade; see the section below.
 If your IT group manages the AWS S3 bucket settings, consult with them to get the correct values.

 Here's an example from the AWS S3 dashboard showing a sample bucket name and region: